prjemian/cmd_response/doc/source/epics/epid.rst

 *control* based on updates to the *signal* with the goal of driving the signal to a desired *set point*.
-The *epid* record provides an extended Proportional-Integral-Derivative controller (see, for example, these documents from the University of
+The *epid* record provides an extended Proportional-Integral-Derivative controller (for more information about PID control, see, for example, these documents from the University of
 Michigan: [#]_, [#]_, [#UMich]_) to a process configured by EPICS PVs.
 Additional equations are sketched out [#]_ that convert the terms of the UMich documentation into terms of the *epid* record.